 Committee of Management

-- Selecting, appointing, guiding and monitoring the performance of the General Manager (GM) who is also the Executive to the Board.
+- Selecting, appointing, guiding and monitoring the performance of the CEO who is also the Executive to the Board.

-- Formulating the strategic plan of The Youth Junction Inc. in conjunction with the GM.
+- Formulating the strategic plan of The Youth Junction Inc. in conjunction with the CEO.

-- Approving operating and capital budgets formulate by the GM.
+- Approving operating and capital budgets formulate by the CEO.

 - Monitoring the progress of management in achieving the strategic plan.

 - Monitoring the adherence by management to operating and capital budgets.